 Early Career Award

-This award has recently been established to promote, recognize, and support early career technical development within the Electron Devices Society's field of interest.
-It is presented annually to honor an IEEE EDS Graduate of the Last Decade (GOLD) member who has received his/her first professional degree within the tenth year defined by the August 15th nomination deadline, making contributions in the field of interest of the IEEE Electron Devices Society.
+This EDS Early Career Award was established to promote, recognize, and support early career technical development within the Electron Devices Society's field of interest.
+It is presented annually to honor an IEEE EDS member who has received his/her first professional degree (Bachelors) within the tenth year defined by the August 15th nomination deadline, making contributions in the field of interest of the IEEE Electron Devices Society.
+This award cannot be given to a candidate for the same work for which an IEEE Technical Field Award or IEEE Medal was previously received.

 Please complete and submit your online nomination form by 15 August to the EDS Executive Office.
 All endorsement letters should be sent directly to l.riello@ieee.org and received by the deadline date.